 Decades of slow warming as well as decades of accelerated warming occur naturally in the climate system.
 Decades that are cold or warm compared to the long-term trend are seen in the observations of the past 150 years and are also captured by climate models.
 Because the atmosphere stores very little heat, surface temperatures can be rapidly affected by heat uptake elsewhere in the climate system and by changes in external influences on climate (such as particles formed from material lofted high into the atmosphere from volcanic eruptions).

-More than 90% of the heat added to Earth is absorbed by the oceans and penetrates only slowly into deep water.
-A faster rate of heat penetration into the deeper ocean will slow the warming seen at the surface and in the atmosphere, but by itself will not change the long-term warming that will occur from a given amount of CO2.
+More than 90% of the heat added to the Earth system in recent decades has been absorbed by the oceans and penetrates only slowly into deep water.
+A faster rate of heat penetration into the deeper ocean will slow the warming seen at the surface and in the atmosphere, but by itself it will not change the long-term warming that will occur from a given amount of CO2.
 For example, recent studies show that some heat comes out of the ocean into the atmosphere during warm El Niño events, and more heat penetrates to ocean depths in cold La Niñas.
 Such changes occur repeatedly over timescales of decades and longer.
 An example is the major El Niño event in 1997–98 when the globally averaged air temperature soared to the highest level in the 20th century as the ocean lost heat to the atmosphere, mainly by evaporation.

 Page last updated: March 2020

 Find out about the Royal Society's latest work on energy, environment and climate